Joseph Wallace (vegetarian)

-Joseph Wallace (born – 1910) was an Irish activist for vegetarianism, food reform and against vaccination.
+Joseph Wallace (born c.
+1821 – 29 April 1910) was an Irish–British alternative medicine practitioner, patent medicine creator, writer, and activist.
+He developed the "Wallace system", promoting a vegetarian diet free of fermented foods, and sold patented medicines alongside consultations.
+With his wife, Chandos Leigh Hunt, he co-authored Physianthropy (1885) under the pseudonym "Lex et Lux".

 Biography

 Wallace originally worked in the business of malting and distilling.
 He was the creator of the "Wallace system", a method for the cure and eradication of disease.
-The system included a vegetarian diet free from fermented foods; its followers were known as "Wallaceites".
+The system included a vegetarian diet, free from fermented foods; its followers were known as "Wallaceites".
 Wallace patented, prepared and sold several medicines, while also providing consultations.

 In 1878 he married Chandos Leigh Hunt, his former patient and pupil.
 In 1885, with his wife, he co-wrote Physianthropy: Or, the Home Cure and Eradication of Disease, writing under the pseudonym "Lex et Lux".

-In October 1905, a meeting was held at Congregational Memorial Hall, London, for octogenarian vegetarians; those in attendance included Wallace (then aged 84), C. P. Newcombe, John E. B. Mayor and Isaac Pitman.
+In October 1905, a meeting was held at Congregational Memorial Hall, London, for octogenarian vegetarians.
+Those who delivered speeches included Wallace (then aged 84), C. P. Newcombe, T. A. Hanson, Samuel Saunders, John E. B. Mayor and Samuel Pitman, brother of Isaac Pitman.

+Wallace died at Russell Square, London on 29 April 1910, at the age of 89.
+He was buried at Brookwood Cemetery on 3 May.

+Legacy

 Wallace and his wife were included in Charles W. Forward's Fifty Years of Food Reform: A History of the Vegetarian Movement in England (1898).

 Rollo Russell cited Wallace's dietary recommendations in the "Medical Testimony" section of his 1906 book Strength and Diet.

-Wallace died in 1910.
 C. P. Newcombe's The Manifesto of Vegetarianism (1911) contains a memorial dedication to Wallace.